How to Password Protect a Google Sheet

-When using Google Sheets, you may find yourself in a situation where you are dealing with sensitive or confidential information that you wish to keep private from users outside your team.
+When using Google Sheets, you may find yourself in a situation where you are dealing with sensitive or confidential information.
+This isn’t just a compound interest calculator.
+It’s data you need to keep private from users outside your team.
 Unfortunately, there’s no way to natively password protect Google Sheets, but you can use the Google Apps Script for Google Sheets password protect and keep your documents secure.

 In this article, I will demonstrate how to configure the Google Apps script to secure data on your Google Sheet by creating a password, detail a step-by-step guide on how to password protect a Google Sheet, and show you how to change the password.
 I will also shed light on additional ways you can keep your data stored in Google Sheets secure.
 Read on to learn more.

 How to Put a Password on a Google Sheet

 - Open the spreadsheet

 - Go to the “Protect file” menu and click on initialize

 - Authorize the prompt